haynesmatt/Explore/README.md

 ## Overview
 ### Description
-Navigate, share, and discover with UB Explore.
+A smarter way to Explore.
+Navigate, share, and discover with Explore for UB.
 Easily find your way around UB with a directory of essential services on and off campus.
 Share your favorite spots around UB with posts and its location.
 Discover new areas around campus with other students' posts.

 ### App Evaluation
 - **Category:** Navigation / Social Networking